 NRHS members aboard the train.
 We went to the end of the line and returned to the station area then walked back to Bus 1 which took us to Car Barn 7.
 The buses were split up so while each would visit the same car barns and attractions at the museum, they would be on a different schedule.
 I started my photography and looking around outside.

-Kerr McGee S-12 845, formerly Southern Pacific 1550, built by Baldwin in 1953.
+Kerr McGee S-12 845, nee Southern Pacific 1550, built by Baldwin in 1953.

-Kerr McGee S-12 844, formerly Southern Pacific 1543, built by Baldwin in 1953.
+Kerr McGee S-12 844, nee Southern Pacific 1543, built by Baldwin in 1953.

 Southern Pacific RSD12 2954 built by American Locomotive Company in 1961.

-Port of Los Angeles VO-1000 8 built by Baldwin in 1945 as United States Navy 2.
+Port of Los Angeles VO-1000 8, nee United States Navy 2, built by Baldwin in 1945.

-Los Angeles County Metropolitan Transit Authority SNS P865 144 built by Nippon Sharyo in 1989 as one of 54 identical "P865" type cars to open service on the Los Angeles-to-Long Beach Blue Line on July 14, 1990 — a date that marked the return of rail to Los Angeles County after a 27-year absence.
+Los Angeles County Metropolitan Transit Authority SNS P865 light rail car 144 built by Nippon Sharyo in 1989 as one of 54 identical "P865" type cars to open service on the Los Angeles-to-Long Beach Blue Line on July 14, 1990 — a date that marked the return of rail to Los Angeles County after a 27-year absence.

 Southern Pacific S12 1550 built by Baldwin in 1953.

-Southern Pacific outside braced box car 1354 built circa 1925.
+Southern Pacific outside-braced box car 1354 built circa 1925.

 Museum scene.